Bira/octopus-carnival/_drafts/lphr-scene-05.md

   the others can find anything with their mundane senses.

 Blosodriette is invisible and trying to be silent.
 I'm giving her Stealth 15, and no one could beat that with their Hearing rolls.
-I do think all of this would make Jania cast See Invisible, and I want to say that'd let them spot her because she'd be relying on her invisibility to stay hidden.
-Call it a +10 modifier to Jania's Perception because the imp is now in plain sight for her.
+However I do think the clues the party did find would make Jania cast See Invisible, and I want to say that'd let them spot her because she'd be relying on her invisibility to stay hidden.

+    [GM] Call it a +10 modifier to Jania's Perception because the imp is now in plain sight for her.
 With the bonus, Jania succeeds by 14 while B only succeeds by 7.

 Jania spots the imp and calls it out.
 Blosodriette freaks out, startled and angry at life, and begins to fight.
 Let's say she recognizes Jade, since she was definitely around when the Ravens were active!

 No surprise, but only Jania can see the imp currently.

-**Round 1**

-- Blosodriette launches a fireball from her wand at the party.
-Misses, causing it to hit a nearby wall and explode.
-No one is damaged, everyone is startled.
+The creature opens by launching a fireball from her wand at the party, but she misses, causing the projectile to hit a nearby wall and explode.
+Everyone is startled but no one is hurt.

-- Jania casts See Invisible again, on Urist this time.
-Succeeds, but has only 4 fatigue remaining after the second casting.

-- Urist casts a 1-point Sunbolt, holding it.

-- Arthur and Jade advance closer to where their friends say the demon is.

-- Rosalia advances too and figures the demon can hear her just fine, so she uses the Song of Humiliation.
-She can't see Blosodriette but she knows enough to try for an insult at -2 to skill.
-She still wins the contest and stuns the imp!

-**Round 2**

-- B has to Do Nothing.
-She fails the IQ roll to recover and remains stunned.

-- Jania steps forward and casts a 1-point Ice Dagger.
-It costs nothing due to her high skill.

-- Urist steps forward and Aims.

-- Arthur and Jade advance further, Rosalia stays put.

-**Round 3**

-- B Does Nothing but recovers at the end of her turn.

-- Jania steps and Aims.

-- Urist steps and throws his Sunbolt, hitting the demon for 2 injury.

-- Jade swings blindly at the spot she knows Blosodriette is at, but the imp dodges.

-- Arthur grabs at the flapping sounds and B critically fails her dodge roll!
-  Though he cannot see the imp, he grabs her for 7 control points, putting her at a -6 DX penalty.
+Jania casts another See Invisible spell on Urist, which leaves her low on fatigue.
+The priest begins charging a Sunbolt spell.

+Rosalia, meanwhile, figures that even though she can't see Blosodriette the imp should be able to hear her just fine, so she begins her own string of insults as a Song of Humiliation, and manages to stun her target!

+    [GM] There is a penalty for not being able to see the target, but Rosalia won the Quick Contest anyway.

+The party's melee fighters have a rough idea of where Blosodrtiette is and begin closing in on her position while she struggles and fails to recover from her mental stun.
+Urist lets his Sunbolt fly and slightly singes the imp, and then Arcturus ends the fight by grabbing at the flapping and cursing sounds and getting a good hold on the creature.

-I'm calling this now.
-Blosodriette cannot possibly escape Arthur's grasp, so she just shouts for them to kill her already so she can go back home after a century trapped in this cesspit.
+Blosodriette cannot possibly escape Arthur's grasp, so this is when I go out of combat time.
+Frustrated, the imp just shouts for them to kill her already so she can go back home after a century trapped in this cesspit.
 Before anyone can reason whether this is really a good idea or not, Arthur wrings her like a wet rag and that's that.
 She disappears in a puff of sulfur, leaving her gear behind.

 The imp will pop up back in Hell, and though she's in for a bad time down there she will still inform some higher-powered fiends about how the Sixth Raven is